VO2 Max vs Lactate Threshold: What Actually Drives Hybrid Performance?

 How do I know what my lactate threshold is without a lab test?

 Several field methods estimate threshold with reasonable accuracy.
 A 30-minute maximal effort time trial — where average power or pace over the final 20 minutes is used as a proxy for threshold — is widely used in cycling and running.
 Heart rate at threshold can be estimated by identifying the intensity at which breathing becomes noticeably labored but remains rhythmic and controlled, corresponding roughly to the first ventilatory threshold.
-Wearable technology that estimates threshold heart rate from heart rate variability data has improved in accuracy but should be validated against perceived effort and performance data before being used as a sole guide.
+Wearable technology that estimates threshold heart rate from HRV data has improved in accuracy but should be validated against perceived effort and performance data before being used as a sole guide.

 How long does it take to meaningfully improve lactate threshold?